Search Engine Marketing: SEM Basics for Beginners

 • Impressions: How many times your ad displayed

-• Conversions: How many times people made a purchase or another desired action, such as a download or a free subscription
+• Conversions: How many times people made a purchase or taken another desired action, such as a download or a free subscription

 Ad auctions